ctripcorp/mmkv-kotlin/README.md

 - MMKV-Kotlin currently does not support migrating old data from SharedPreferences and NSUserDefaults.

-- MMKV-Kotlin is based on old Kotlin/Native memory management in iOS，We plan to migrate to Kotlin/Native's new memory management when it is released.
+- MMKV-Kotlin is based on old Kotlin/Native memory management in Apple platform，We plan to migrate to Kotlin/Native's new memory management when it is released.

 ## License